trannguyenle95/arm-tutorial/README.md

                 $ Add: /elfin/force_controller/publish_force/data[4] (Real force value measured at EE) /elfin/force_controller/publish_force/data[5] (Desired force value)
              - To change the reference force value.
 Please change the value of this element:
-                       /elfin/force_controller/force_gains/data[3] (Refernce force value)
+                       /elfin/force_controller/force_gains/data[3] (Reference force value)
                 You can simply change it using rostopic pub or using rqt_ez_publisher
                 $ rosrun rqt_ez_publisher rqt_ez_publisher

 ### Tip
- If you face the problems such as robot collapses, robot behaves weird when it touch the table (force-related controller),    please do:
+ If you face the problems such as robot collapses, robot behaves weird when it touches the table (force-related controller),    please do:

     $ cd ~/catkin_ws
     $ catkin_make clean